 Oil Spill Prevention, Response and Preparedness

 Alyeska prepares Oil Discharge Prevention and Contingency plans for the Pipeline, Valdez Marine Terminal and Prince William Sound.
-These plans are reviewed by state regulators and outline Alyeska’s prevention and response capabilities.
+These plans are reviewed by state regulators and carefully outline Alyeska’s prevention and response commitments and capabilities.

 Trans Alaska Pipeline System Pipeline Oil Discharge Prevention and Contingency Plan